danielhenrymantilla/with_locals.rs/guide/src/cps-ergonomics.md

 ### 1 - Cumbersome for the callee / the one defining the function

-  - Indeed, all the shenanigans with the callback / closure / continuation add a lot of noise to the code, drowning the meaningful info in it:
+  - Indeed, all the shenanigans with the callback / closure / continuation add a lot of **noise** to the code, **drowning the meaningful info inside it**:

     ```rust,ignore
 {{#include snippets/cps-nested-refcell.rs:16:26}}